animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 >         - The fundamental method for relational reasoning in big AI systems shouldn't be referencing a gaslighting association like "You just want attention" when a much better analogy exists.
 Or use the literal version: "The attention mechanism as we propose it can be useful for everything deep learning is used for today."
 >
 > I worked under Chenliang and the university's arbitrations as "captive good attending to captain evil," hard work, brilliance, love, and art crushed with interrogations, urgency, and criteria based on ridiculous standards where the quality of the work meant much less than how deeply in the weeds students went to claim "state of the art" in time for the latest conference deadline.
 > - I achieved both repeatedly though.
-For example, my original MHDPA innovation paper in 2018 had to be an end-of-semester "project," and in a semester when I took other classes, and had to apply for the NSF GRFP (which I got a rare and esteemed ["honorable mention" for](https://anon.cs.rochester.edu/news-events/news/archive/2019/2019-04-10_lermannsf.html)), and had my first psychosis, finishing the paper's submission-ready experiments in the hospital.
+For example, my original MHDPA innovation paper in 2018 had to be an end-of-semester "project," and in a semester when I took other classes, and had to apply for the NSF GRFP (which I got a rare and esteemed ["honorable mention" for](https://anon.cs.rochester.edu/news-events/news/archive/2019/2019-04-10_lermannsf.html) with [excellent reviews](https://github.com/user-attachments/assets/87ef2c97-c1d5-4333-9247-a0d28a689efb)), and had my first psychosis, finishing the paper's submission-ready experiments in the hospital.
 Through unappreciated efforts that were side-tracked into less relevance.
 >
 > "And strength by limping sway disabled," as I limp, literally, to walk, from the eczema on my legs, as caused throughout my PhD by anxiety, and in my words, trying through repeated disappointing edits to describe the faith forsworn and right perfection disgrace'd while I was coerced, abused ("treated") (with hair loss, benzo gargling, clinical abuse, and more repeated hair losses), and worked there.
 >